lake-wg/authz/draft-selander-lake-authz.md

 * ID_CRED_I and ID_CRED_R are used to identify the authentication credentials of U and V. As shown at the bottom of {{fig-protocol}}, V may use W to obtain CRED_I, the authentication credential of U. The authentication credential of V, CRED_R, is transported in ID_CRED_R in message_2, see {{V_2}}.

-* Signature_or_MAC_2 and Signature_or_MAC_3 (abbreviated in {{fig-protocol}}), containing data generated using the private key of V and U, respectively, are shown here just to be able to reason about the use of credentials.
+* Signature_or_MAC_2 and Signature_or_MAC_3 (abbreviated SM_2 and SM_3 in {{fig-protocol}}), containing data generated using the private key of V and U, respectively, are shown here just to be able to reason about the use of credentials.
 The definition of these fields depend on EDHOC method, see Section 5 of {{I-D.ietf-lake-edhoc}}).

 The protocol also reuses the Extract and Expand key derivation from EDHOC (Section 4 of {{I-D.ietf-lake-edhoc}}).